Typical Thermostat Wiring

 This information is offered as 'conversation' and not advice.
 Scott's A/C & Heating, LLC shall not be held liable for any results from any actions taken as the result of reading this information.

 If you have problems, e-mail me or call the office.
+I'm glad to help you out over the phone if you're having trouble getting things going.

 R - Red